The 3rd Annual MHFP Symposium

 This webinar event was designed for neurosurgeons, neurologists, pediatricians, physical medicine and rehabilitation physicians, nurses, physical and occupational therapists, and other healthcare professionals dedicated to the treatment of central nervous system congenital anomalies.

-A variety of facilities were represented by participants of the webinar, such as the University of Chicago, University of Illinois at Chicago (UIC), Cedars-Sinai Medical Center/UCLA, Advocate Lutheran General Hospital, La Rabida Children’s Hospital, Pepperdine University, and University of Akron.
-The webinar event had also been received by international participants from Indonesia, Ecuador, and Bulgaria.
+A total of fifty-eight participants attended the webinar event.
+A variety of facilities were represented by these participants, such as the University of Chicago, Cedars-Sinai Medical Center, Advocate Children’s Hospital, Advocate Lutheran General, and Boston Children’s Hospital.
+The webinar had also been received by international participants from Mexico, Canada, and India.

 Carina Yang, MD

 As the Director of Pediatric Neuroradiology at the University of Chicago, Dr. Carina Yang discussed Spinal Muscular Atrophy (SMA) and its complexities, using imaging analysis.
 SMA is a neurodegenerative genetic disease affecting the central nervous system, peripheral nervous system, and voluntary muscle movement, causing both muscle atrophy and weakness.
 Dr. Yang discussed the basics of the caustic genetic mutation in SMA and the current understanding of the autosomal recessive variant, or the most common form of SMA.

 Christina Sayama, M.D., M.P.H.